How To Consume Data From A REST HTTP API With Go

 Elliot Forbes Elliot Forbes ⏰ 6 Minutes 📅 Jun 5, 2022

-In this tutorial, I’m going to be demonstrating how we can consume an already running RESTful API using go.
-There are currently hundreds upon thousands of open REST APIs out there that are just waiting to be consumed and turned into something more meaningful.
-Todd Motto has put together quite an active repo on Github that lists all the public APIs that are available for consumption by us and he’s categorized them so that we can easily drill down to what we want to check out, you can find that here.
+In this tutorial, I’m going to demonstrate how we can consume an already running RESTful API using Go.
+There are currently hundreds of open REST APIs out there that are just waiting to be consumed and turned into something more meaningful.
+Todd Motto has put together quite an active repo on GitHub that lists all the public APIs available for consumption.
+He has categorized them so that we can easily drill down to what we want to check out.
+You can find that here.

-For the purpose of this tutorial though, I feel that we should use an already live API that we can easily test to see if it works in our browser.
-We’ll be using the very popular pokeapi which is an API that exposes all the known information for everything Pokemon related.
-A bit silly I know but it’s a fully fledged API that follows standard naming conventions and requires no authentication so there is no barrier to entry.
+For the purpose of this tutorial, I feel that we should use an API that is already live and that we can easily test in our browser.
+We’ll be using the very popular pokeapi, which is an API that exposes all the known information related to Pokemon.
+A bit silly, I know, but it’s a fully-fledged API that follows standard naming conventions and requires no authentication, so it’s easy to get started.

 Prerequisites